radapdal/process/webdevelopmentworkflow.md

 ### Issues from UAT

 If the UAT returns with additional requests, which it almost always will, take time to review the new requirements.
-Note that the initial requirements at this point has already been fulfilled, and the system is already shippable.
+Note that the initial agreed-upon requirements at this point has already been fulfilled, and the system is already shippable.

-To process these, treat them as Additional Request and see "Additional Requests mid-Sprint and how to deal with them".
+To process these, treat them as Additional Requests and see "Additional Requests mid-Sprint and how to deal with them".

 Failed definitions by client review will be recycled back to the workflow.